-Correct diagnosis of a needle cast requires microscopic examination of the size and shape of the spore produced by the fungus.
+Correct diagnosis of a needle cast requires microscopic examination of the size and shape of the spores produced by the fungus.
 Unfortunately, needle cast fungi produce spores infrequently.
-In fact, most needle cast diseases will infect needles one year, and not produce symptoms or additional spores until the following year.
+In fact, most needle cast diseases will infect needles one year, and not exhibit symptoms or produce spores until the following year.
 For many species of fungi, spores are only produced after needles have dropped from the trees.

 Another common problem in diagnosing needle casts is that the pathogen may not be the only fungus present in diseased needles.
 As soon as the pathogen starts to kill the needle tissue, other fungi that are not true pathogens start to grow.
 These fungi are called saprophytes, since they live on dead tissue.
 Saprophytic fungi will also be present if the needles were killed by other means such as fertilizer burn or root rots.

 The disease cycle.
 Most needle cast diseases have a one-year cycle.
 The fungi infect developing needles in the spring.
 Symptoms are expressed the following spring, and the spores are produced later in the season.
 Infected needles shed the year after they were first infected.

 Of course, there are exceptions.
 Some needle cast diseases can cause symptoms on current year's needles.
 Others can produce symptoms on the previous two years of needles.
 In some instances, needle cast fungi grow down into the stem, causing death of the stem or branches.
 Defoliation over several seasons can also cause branch or even tree death.